ManiOrgrim/Rikitake/rikitake/README.md

 sim_ID (string)	identifying string for the simulation.

 N_steps determines for how many time steps the integration will be performed.
 The default time step is *dt*=1/256=0.00390625 (arbitrary time units), if not specified by the user [see here](#errors).
 This means that the simultation will run until a time value *t*=*dt* * Nsteps, generating Nsteps points as solution.
-As Nsteps grows, the lyapunov exponent will converge better, but it will take more computation time. simID functions as a "name" for the simulation: every file that Rikitake will generate will have this string as initial characters.
+As Nsteps grows, the lyapunov exponent will converge better, but it will take more computation time.
+*simID* functions as a "name" for the simulation: every file that Rikitake will generate will have this string as initial characters.
 **NOTE**: if you run two different simulations with the same simID, the data of the former one will be overwritten, so be careful!

 The answer should be given writing all the values separated by a space ' ' character.
 Press enter to confirm and let Rikitake run.
-Wait until it finishes, and we're done.
-Rikitake will ask you if you wish to perform another integration, asnwer as you wish.
+This is the simplest way to use Rikitake.
 ##The outputs
+Rikitake creates as output eleven files:
+'

+'

 #Errors
 ====================